resource0x/concert0x/doodle-script.md

 - T - anchor note to be used as target in the current motif
 - S - previous anchor

 When the variable is used as an element of path expression, the scale associated with it becomes "current scale", so all further calculations of steps are performed relative to this scale.
 Special expressions `~x` and `@x` are used to refer to the scale or the pitch of x individually.
-Example: in the expression `x=d4/~Dm c4/CM x/+1k` the last note evaluates as f4, because the scale is taken from x.
+Example: in the expression `x=d4/~Dm c4/CM x/+1k` the last note evaluates to f4, because the scale is taken from x.
 Compare with `x=d4/~Dm c4/CM @x/+1k`.
 Now the last note is e4, because only the pitch is taken from note x.
+Special case of scale change: `~dom` - changes scale to the dominant scale of current scale.

 ## Note Style